-Section 2031(c) of the Internal Revenue Code provides an election whereby a portion of the value of land that is subject to a qualified conservation easement, as defined in $\S 2031(c)(8)$, is excluded from the gross estate.
-The exclusion does not apply to the value of a retained development right; but if, prior to the date for filing the estate tax return, all the persons who have an interest in the land execute an agreement to extinguish some or all of the development rights, an additional estate tax deduction will be allowed by $\S 2031(c)(5)$.
+Section 2031(c) of the Internal Revenue Code provides an election whereby a portion of the value of land that is subject to a qualified conservation easement, as defined in § 2031(c)(8), is excluded from the gross estate.
+The exclusion does not apply to the value of a retained development right; but if, prior to the date for filing the estate tax return, all the persons who have an interest in the land execute an agreement to extinguish some or all of the development rights, an additional estate tax deduction will be allowed by § 2031(c)(5).
 A failure to implement that agreement within a specified time will cause the imposition of an additional estate tax to recapture that deduction.
-The allocation of the benefits of the exclusion and of the deduction for making the agreement, and the allocation of any additional estate tax, is determined by Section 8.]
+The allocation of the benefits of the exclusion and of the deduction for making the agreement, and the allocation of any additional estate tax, is determined by Section 7.
+Section 2031(c) was modified but retained in the Code by the 2001 legislation.]

-(b) If an election is made for one or more special elective benefits for specified property, the apportionment of the federal estate tax is determined by first apportioning to the owners of all of the interests in all of the specified properties, including the owners of limited interests, the amount of federal estate tax that would have been payable if no election for special elective benefits had been made for any properties.
-This initial apportionment is made to the owner of each interest in the specified properties in the proportion that the value of that interest bears to the aggregate value of all of the interests in the gross estate.
-The reduction in federal estate tax resulting from the elections for special elective benefits reduces the federal estate tax that initially was apportioned to the owners of interests in the specified properties by the amount of the reduction.
-If there are two or more owners, the reduction is apportioned among them according to the proportionate values of their interests in the specified properties.
-If the federal estate tax initially apportioned to the owner of an interest in specified property is reduced to zero, any excess amount of reduction reduces the federal estate tax apportioned to other persons interested in the gross estate.
-This amount of reduction is apportioned among those persons in proportion to the values of their interests in the gross estate.
+(b) If an election is made for one or more special elective benefits for specified property, the apportionment of the estate tax is determined by first apportioning the amount of estate tax that would have been payable if no election for special elective benefits had been made for any properties.
+The reduction in estate tax resulting from the elections for special elective benefits reduces the estate tax that initially was apportioned with respect to the specified properties.
+If the estate tax initially apportioned to specified property is reduced to zero, any excess amount of reduction reduces the estate tax apportioned to other persons interested in the apportionable estate in proportion to the values of their interests.

-[COMMENT: The allocation of the tax reduction obtained from a special elective benefit is made among the holders of interests in all of the specified properties in the aggregate in accordance with the values of each person's respective interest.
-Since the determination of the amount of estate tax benefit is made by applying the marginal rate of estatetax on the reduced value of the gross estate, it is necessary to aggregate the tax reduction obtained from all of the special election benefits so that the greater tax reduction obtained from using a marginal rate is not duplicated by applying that rate to several distinct reductions.
+The allocation of the tax reduction obtained from a special elective benefits is made among all of the specified properties in the aggregate in accordance with the values of each property.
+Since the determination of the amount of estate tax benefit is made by applying the marginal rate of estate tax on the reduced value of the gross estate, it is necessary to aggregate the tax reduction obtained from all of the special election benefits so that the greater tax reduction obtained from using a marginal rate is not duplicated by applying that rate to several distinct reductions.